piepdx/pie-cookbook/notes/outline.md

 2. About
 	3. Context
+		4. Building an accelerator is not a means of creating a community from scratch.
+Building an accelerator is a means of capitalizing on community momentum and focusing it for the greatest benefit for that community.
+		5. This is not just for tech.
+This is not just for startups.
+This is an educational construct to be applied and revised however best you see fit.
 	4. Format
 		5. How to use this book
 		6. History
 		7. Recipes
 	8. Before you begin
+		10. Prerequisites
+			11. Startup Communities
+		12. Checklist
 9. Baking PIE
 	5. Using PIE as example
 	6. Portland